-Many customers like to know the “behind the scenes” information that goes into producing the drum and cymbal sample sets.
+Many customers like to know the “behind the scenes” information that goes into producing our drum samples.
 While this is not the most existing information, we’d like to share with you the technical information regarding the recording process as well as the drum and cymbals themselves.
 For hardcore techies and recording enthusiasts only!

 Full Drum Kits:

 - Pearl Masters MMX

 Ludwig Black Beauty

 Ludwig Acrolite Black Galaxy

 Pearl Free Floating Maple